Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 Because of this, whitewood tends to have a slightly different appearance from piece to piece depending on the source.

-Though the most common type of whitewood is sourced from tulip trees, other sources include silver fir, spruce, and yellow pine.
+Though the most common type of whitewood is sourced from tulip trees (the American tulip tree native to the US, and the Chinese tulip tree native to China), other sources include silver fir, spruce, and yellow pine.

 You can identify whitewood just by looking at the white grain that is separated from the sap.